mlpack/benchmarks/README.md

 For complete details, refer the wiki page : https://github.com/zoq/benchmarks/wiki/Google-Summer-of-Code-2014-:-Improvement-of-Automatic-Benchmarking-System

 The benchmark script comes with a default configuration.
 The default configuration will run all available benchmarks.
-This configuration can take quite a while to run (more than two weeks), so it would be best to adjust the configuration to to suite your time constraints.
-You can also command line options to selectively run benchmarks the options are described below.
+This configuration can take quite a while to run (more than two weeks), so it would be best to adjust the configuration to suite your time constraints.
+You can also use command line options to selectively run benchmarks the options are described below.

 ### General Block